 What is a MRI and what is a CT?
 MRI stands for magnetic resonance imaging and CT stands for computed tomography.
 They are both advanced imaging modalities that have been safely used in human medicine for over 30 years and veterinary medicine for over 20 years.
 Both MRI and CT are non-invasive and are not painful.

-Please note that CT is not available at our Springfield location, if you have questions please feel free to contact us.
+Please note that CT is only available at our Leesburg location, if you have questions please feel free to contact us.

 How does an MRI work?
 Unlike X-rays and CT, MRI does not use ionizing radiation.
 Instead, it uses magnetic fields and pulses of radio waves to temporarily and harmlessly energize molecules in your pet’s body.
 As they relax, these energized molecules give off a signal that’s made into an image.
 Like CT, MRI is also three-dimensional as it takes “slices” through an object, adding the dimension of depth.

 How does a CT work?
 Most people know that an X-ray is a two-dimensional picture created from ionizing radiation.
-A CT scan is a three-dimensional image of an object formed from a series of two dimensional X-rays.
-CT uses a rotating X-ray tube to take “slices” though an object, adding the dimension of depth.
+A CT scan is a three-dimensional image of an object formed from a series of two-dimensional X-rays.
+CT uses a rotating X-ray tube to take “slices” through an object, adding the dimension of depth.

 Why has an MRI or CT been recommended for my pet?
 MRI and CT are powerful imaging modalities.
 They have different applications, although there is some overlap.
 We rely on our knowledge to make an informed decision as to which imaging technique to use based on the patient’s signalment (breed, sex, age), patient history, region to be imaged, discussion with the referring primary care veterinarian, and, if needed, consultation with a radiologist or other specialist.
 A general rule of thumb is that MRI is an excellent imaging modality for soft tissue structures and CT is more useful for imaging bone.
 We can image areas such as the sinus cavities, skull, brain, spinal cord, intervertebral disks, abdominal organs, lungs, muscles, nerves, tendons, ligaments, and joints with much more detail than the average X-ray.
 The results of the MRI or CT will help your primary care veterinarian make a definitive diagnosis and offer you the best options for treating your pet.